In this article

 - Speech pathology

-Our Early Intervention Consultants work together with children and their families to encourage everyday learning, and support can be provided at home, in an early childhood education centre, or at an Autism SA site.
+Our Early Years Consultants work together with children and their families to encourage everyday learning, and support can be provided at home, in an early childhood education centre, or at an Autism SA site.

-How can I benefit from early intervention?
+How can I benefit from early years support?